 Do you love castles?
 Check out Obidos or Guimarães.
 Sintra.
 Definitely Sintra.

 Wines?
 If you wanna give Port tasting (mmmm) a shot, go to Porto in the north.

 Want museums and old neighborhoods?
 Stay in Lisbon.

 Find religion a fascinating subject?
 Go to Fatima.

 As a solo traveler, you’ll never feel bored!
 10 days wasn’t nearly enough for me to see everything this country has to offer.

 8. You can easily build Portugal into a trip to Spain or Morocco.

+Another reason your first solo trip should be Portugal is because you can easily link with other travel destinations.
 If you gain confidence in Portugal, you can extend your trip into Spain or Morocco.
 For example, plenty of budget airlines fly between Portugal and Madrid, and these flights can actually be cheaper than the trains.
 As for myself, I would’ve loved to head over to Spain, but alas, spring break is only a week and a half.
 I’m making up for it this year, though.

 In addition, Portugal is a fantastic springboard if you have time to spare and wanna fly to the rest of the continent.
 Just make sure to book your budget flights well in advance to take full advantage of any deals.

 Of course, you can stay in Portugal for five months and still have a fantastic time!
 Who am I to judge, right?